Bachelor of Engineering (Honours) (Chemical)

 Electives for this degree include:

-In your first year you might study:
+In your first year, you might study:

-Two introductory courses in Mathematics
+- Two introductory courses in Mathematics

-An introductory course in Physics,
+- An introductory course in Physics

-and an introductory course in Computing
+- An introductory course in Computing

 You may also study an introductory course related to your specialisation of choice.
 These courses equip you with the skills required for the rest of your Engineering degree.

-In your second year you’ll undertake:
+In your second year, you will undertake:

-Courses from your selected specialisations
+- Courses from your selected specialisations

-Core courses to give you the fundamental knowledge in your area of interest
+- Core courses to give you the fundamental knowledge in fluid mechanics, numerical methods, chemical reaction, and thermodynamics.

-This degree also requires you to complete 60 days of industrial training, which gives you some on the job experience before graduating.
-This multidisciplinary educational approach connects students, academics and industry enabling you to develop the essential technical and professional skills, so you thrive in your future career.
+This degree also requires you to complete 60 days of industrial training, which gives you some on-the-job experience before graduating.
+This multidisciplinary educational approach connects students, academics and industry, enabling you to develop the essential technical and professional skills, so you thrive in your future career.

 You’ll graduate with an industry renowned and accredited qualification.
-The undergraduate degree in chemical engineering is valuable across a range of different industries such as design and construction, energy and fuels, government, law and mining.
+The undergraduate degree in chemical engineering is valuable across a range of different industries, such as, design and construction, energy and fuels, government, law and mining.

 Chemical engineers are often known as “universal engineers” due to their skills in chemistry, physics, maths and economics.
 Our graduates have gone on to work for leading companies including Caltex/Shell, Seimens Water Systems, Orica and BOC.